-To provide food resources and education to members of the University of Missouri family in need while exemplifying the University’s four core values of Respect, Responsibility, Discovery, and Excellence.
+To provide food resources and education to members of the University of Missouri family and University of Missouri Health Care workers in need while exemplifying the University’s four core values of Respect, Responsibility, Discovery, and Excellence.

-Tiger Pantry strives to provide food assistance for those in need within the University of Missouri community.
-We hope to change the perception of hunger on campus and to offer resources to students, faculty and staff so that they may focus on the experiences uniquely available at Mizzou.
+Tiger Pantry strives to ASSIST, EDUCATE, AND EMPOWER those facing food insecurity within the University of Missouri community.
+We advocate to change the perception of hunger on campus and to offer resources to students, faculty, and staff so that they may focus on the experiences uniquely available at Mizzou.

-The University of Missouri does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, age, disability or status as a protected veteran.
+The University of Missouri does not discriminate on the basis of race, color, religion, national origin, ancestry, sex, sexual orientation, gender identity, gender expression, age, genetic information, disability or protected veteran status.
 Any person having inquiries concerning the University of Missouri’s compliance with implementing Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 or other civil rights laws should contact one of the following:

 University of Missouri, Memorial Union S303

 U.S. Department of Education